HawkExtensionTeam/Hawk/README.md

 An indexing and productivity tool with easy backup features.
 Keep your to-do lists, your notes, and your documentation history in one place.

 ## Installation
 To-Do Make is designed to be used on the latest version of Google Chrome.
-Install here: <a href="https://www.google.com/intl/en_uk/chrome/">Chrome (Windows 11)</a>
+Install here: <a href="https://support.google.com/chrome/answer/95346?hl=en-GB&co=GENIE.Platform%3DDesktop#zippy=">Download and install Google Chrome</a>

 Install and unzip the project repository to your preferred location.